 Crow Agency is a very small town located in the state of Montana.
 With a population of 1,657 people and just one neighborhood, Crow Agency is the 68th largest community in Montana.

-Crow Agency is a decidedly white-collar town, with fully 85.19% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Crow Agency is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Crow Agency who work in sales jobs (21.08%), maintenance occupations (13.11%), and healthcare suport services (12.82%).
+Crow Agency is a decidedly white-collar town, with fully 91.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Crow Agency is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Crow Agency who work in sales jobs (26.70%), office and administrative support (12.18%), and maintenance occupations (11.01%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Crow Agency has relatively fewer families with younger children, and/or college students.
 Combined, this makes Crow Agency a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Crow Agency is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crow Agency doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Crow Agency is English.
 Other important languages spoken here include Native American languages and Spanish.

-In addition, from major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
+Furthermore, from major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the neighborhood, they truly stand out.
-NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 95.6% of all American neighborhoods.
+NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 98.3% of all American neighborhoods.

 is also pretty special linguistically.
 Significantly, 45.5% of its residents five years old and above primarily speak Native American languages at home.
 This is a higher percentage than 99.9% of all U.S. neighborhoods.